Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Introduction

 The paper is organized in the following manner.
-The detailed derivation of (2+1) dimensional nonlinear evolution equation for the dust ion acoustic wave in presence of charged debris particles is given in section-II.
-The exact accelerated pinned solitary wave solution is derived in section-III.
-The exact curved solitary wave solution that can bend in $x-y$ plane depending of the debris function, is discussed in section-IV.
-In section-V, we discuss some dynamical and physical properties of the obtain solutions.
-Conclusive remarks are given in section-VI followed by acknowledgements and bibliography.
+The detailed derivation of the (2+1) dimensional nonlinear evolution equation for the dust ion acoustic wave in presence of charged debris object is given in section-II.
+The exact accelerated pinned solitary wave solutions are derived in section-III.
+The exact curved solitary wave solution that can bend in $x-y$ plane depending on the nature of debris function, is discussed in section-IV.
+In section-V, we discuss some dynamical and physical properties of the obtained solutions.
+Concluding remarks are given in section-VI followed by acknowledgments and bibliography.